Associate of Applied Science in Physical Therapist Assistant

 - Provide a copy of current Basic Life Support for Health Care Providers certification.

-- Provide evidence of current immunizations as requested by the department.
+- Once admitted, provide evidence of current immunizations as requested by the department.

 - Once admitted, and prior to program start, submit to a national-level criminal background check.